flame-code/FLAME/docs/minhocao.rst

 .. _minhocao:

 =================================================
-Minima hopping for crystal structure optimization
+Minima Hopping for Crystal Structure Optimization
 =================================================

 The minima hopping method implements a